 How does it work?
 Electric heating coils are set on top of the cement backer board and under the tile.
 The heat from the floor warms the space from the ground up.
 There’s a programmable thermostat on the wall to control the temperature.
 You can schedule it to turn on at a specific time, so it is comfortable on your toes since tile is usually cold.

 Here are five things to know about electrical radiant heat:

 1) Radiant heat helps dry out your bathroom.

 “The main draw is that no one wants cold feet.
 Everybody knows that,” said Robert Wood, Owner/President of Mountainwood Homes.
 “But the secondary benefit is that it helps to dry your bathroom.
 Normally, it would take all day to dry your shower from water drops.
 Radiant heat will warm up everything in the room including towels, and your shower will dry in a couple of hours.”

-Forced air is where air is blown on you, but radiant heat is different.
+Unlike forced air where the air is blown on you, radiant heat is different.
 It heats the floor and then transfers the heat to the rest of the room and the things around it.
 Naturally, heat moves upwards as opposed to a vent located in the ceiling does not naturally move heat to the floor.
 It makes sense to add radiant heat to a small area such as a bathroom.